General Argyres-Douglas Theory: Irregular singularity of Hitchin's equation

 \subsection{Classification of irregular singularity}

-Let's give a classification of irregular singularity in this subsection.
-The classification is achieved by specifying the matrices of of the higher order pole and it is easier by considering the application to field theory.
-We do not distinguish the difference between the holomorphic part of the Higgs field and the contribution from the gauge field by assuming the first order pole coefficients of these two parts are in the same conjugacy class.
-By introducing $\omega={1\over z}$, the equation (\ref{flat}) becomes
+Let's give a classification of irregular singularity in this subsection, which is achieved by specifying the form of matrices of the coefficient of higher order pole.
+By introducing $\omega={1\over z}$, the equation (\ref{flat}) \footnote{We do not include the contribution of the gauge fields to the complex flat connection by assuming that the gauge fields coefficient is in the same conjugacy class as that of first order coefficient of the Higgs field.} becomes

-Now the singularity is put at $\omega=\infty$, and we use the singularity at $0$ and $\infty$ in this paper interchangeably.
-The singularity at $\infty$ is good for classification and finding the Seiberg-Witten curve, while the choice $0$ is good for considering the collision of irregular singularity.
+Now the singularity is put at $\omega=\infty$.
+We put the singularity at $0$ and $\infty$ interchangeably in this paper, and the singularity at $\infty$ is good for classification and finding the Seiberg-Witten curve, while the choice $0$ is good for considering the collision of irregular singularity.

-The key point is that the matrices specifying the behavior of the singularity can be put into diagonal form by using formal gauge transformation \cite{Witten:2007td}.
-The classification for irregular singularity for our purpose is to specify the form of these diagonal matrices.
-The leading order matrix can have the following form
+The key point is that the matrices specifying the behavior of the singularity can be put into diagonal form by using formal gauge transformation \cite{Witten:2007td}, and these diagonal matrices are the ones we want to classify.
+The leading order matrix have the following general form

-here $B_i$ is a $k_i\times k_i$ diagonal matrix whose eigenvalue degeneracy will be discussed later, and $r_1\geq r_2 \geq r_3\ldots \geq r_s$ are a set of rational numbers denoting the order of pole of various blocks.
-The crucial point now is that the resulting spectral curve should have only integer power in $z$, therefore the rational number $r_i$ should be
+here $B_i$ is a $k_i\times k_i$ diagonal matrix whose eigenvalue degeneracy will be discussed later, and $r_1> r_2 > r_3\ldots >r_s$ are a set of rational numbers denoting the order of pole of various blocks.
+The crucial point now is that the resulting spectral curve should have only integer power in $z$, therefore the rational number $r_i$ should have the following form

-Now let's study the degeneracy of eigenvalues of various matrices and we only need to consider just block $B_1$, the consideration is exactly same for the other blocks.
-If $j_1\neq k_1$, the eigenvalues can only have the following form (assume $j_1$ and $k_1$ have no common divisor, the degeneracy case is considered later):
+with $n_i, j_i, k_i$ all positive integers.
+Now let's study the degeneracy of eigenvalues of various matrices and we look at $B_1$ block only (other blocks are similar).

+If $j_1\neq k_1$, the eigenvalues can only have the following form (assume $j_1$ and $k_1$ have no common divisor, the degenerating case is considered later):